 For additional details, download: Student Organization Fundraising Guidelines (pdf)

-Fundraising Request Form (on NYU Campus Life Event Request Form)
+Fundraising Request Form (on OrgSync Event Request Form)

 If your organization wishes to conduct a fundraiser (either on campus or off campus), please complete and submit an event request form to OSARC at least three (3) weeks prior to the planned event.